 Shannon has a strong background in emergency and critical care and is a member of the Australian and New Zealand College of Veterinary Scientists having passed advanced examinations in this field.
 He enjoys the challenge of the unusual and complex medical case and also has interests in diagnostic imaging.
 His true passion lies in improving animal wellbeing and animal welfare and he currently also works as an animal welfare officer in industry.

 When Shannon is not working in the exciting and fast paced world of Veterinary medicine he enjoys spending time at home with his wife, four kids and his menagerie of pets - 2 dogs (Spoodle and Mini Dachshund), 4 cats (2x Abyssinians and 2x shelter moggies) and 2 mini lop bunnies

-Sarah has been Veterinary Nurse for 17 years and has recently joined the team at Wellington Village Vet.
+Sarah has been Veterinary Nurse for 17 years and joined the team at Wellington Village Vet in 2017.

 Sarah loves all aspects of Veterinary nursing and enjoys working in reception, surgery or in the hospital.